David-OConnor/plascad/README.md

 genes.

-### Displays amino acid sequences for coding regions (proteins)
+### Amino acid sequences and other protein data

 ![Protein view screenshot](screenshots/protein_aug_24.png)

-Displays inline with the sequence, and includes a dedicated page which shows amino acid sequences for all coding regions.
+Displays amino acids inline with the sequence, and includes a dedicated page which shows amino acid sequences for all coding regions.
 This infers the reading frame based on marked coding region features, finding the best match of the 6 frames.
 It displays the amino acid sequence for each reading frame, with the part marked as a coding region highlighted.

 Displays a hydropathy chart of each amino acid, showing how hydrophobic each region of the protein is likely to be.

+Optionally loads data from the [RCSB Protein Data Bank](https://www.rcsb.org) (via [PDB's API](https://data.rcsb.org/#data-api)).
+Finds proteins that match each coding region.
+From these, it can automatically open a browser to PDB's entry on this protein, its 3D viewer, or download structure data (i.e. atomic coordinates).

 ### Mixing portions assistant